Liu3422/Summer_RISCV/README.md

 - Vivado
 - Cocotb venv with WSL

+**Cocotb**:
     Errors:
     - NONE!!!

         RISCV Instruction Set Manual:
         Note: SLTIU rd, rs1, 1 sets rd to 1 if rs1 equals zero, otherwise sets rd to 0 (assembler pseudoinstruction SEQZ rd, rs).
         Note: XORI rd, rs1, -1 performs a bitwise logical inversion of register rs1 (assembler pseudoinstruction NOT rd, rs).
         SLL, SRL, and SRA perform logical left, logical right, and arithmetic right shifts on the value in register rs1 by the shift amount held in the lower FIVE bits of register rs2.

     Current:
     - 0% error with N=10,000 in < 5 seconds (100k < 60 sec)
     - 1% overflow rate, 10% illegal shift -> swapped to alternative instruction.
 0 illegal shift instructions actually occur.
     - directly feeding instruction without use of instruction memory/fetch register.
 No longer need to uncomment fetch_reg_file for cocotb tests.
     - basic overflow error + instruction error (negative shift) handling
     - hash maps for converting opcode, funct3, and ALU_Operation to names
     - every testbench component (except scoreboard) featured in the instruction() class
     - attempting fibonacci test on SV testbench

     Future:
     - Scoreboard/log parsing
     - "Fail-mode" with truly random/incorrect instructions
     - Randomize state of DUT: random RF?
     - Create more classes: Testcase, (idk yet)
     - Store instructions into memory for DUT to fetch.
         - Idea: store batches (say 1000), execute them all, flush, repeat.
     - S-type (Memory) instruction coverage.
 Also the I-type load + lui instructions.
     - Constrained random coverage with branch instructions?
         - Extremely unpredictable behavior prone to looping.

         - What exactly would this prove verification-wise?

     Code Quality (in progress):
     - Rfunct3: change to linked list so you don't have to specify [0] normally
-- Decrease length of hash names (they all output strings/names)
-- more match/case statements where necessary
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.

     Concerns:
     - What exactly makes something OOP?

+**Nexys A7 100T**
+    Goal: output writeback (RV32I_core output) to the seven-segment displays for a customizable time.

+    Current:
+    - No code violations with Verilator nor Vivado (xsim)
+    - Skeleton code for Data Buffer
+    - ***GPIO***:
+        - at normal clk, RV32I_core at 1/9 clk speed
+        - consists only of display controller currently
+    - sv2v used to convert top.sv of RV32I_core and implement.
+RV32I_core packaged as custom IP.
+        - Do I need to copy RV32I_core into design if I plan on importing it as custom IP?
+    - wavedroms:
+        - display_controller